TatjanaChernenko/TatjanaChernenko/README.md

 ### Evaluation Tasks
 - [Evaluate from Huggingface](https://github.com/huggingface/evaluate) - Evaluate is a library that makes evaluating and comparing models and reporting their performance easier and more standardized.
 Implementations of dozens of popular metrics: the existing metrics cover a variety of tasks spanning from NLP to Computer Vision
+- [NMT Evaluation framework](https://github.com/Optum/nmt) - A useful framework to evaluate and compare different Machine Translation engines between each other on variety datasets.

 ### Image / Video Technologies
 - [Activity detection](https://github.com/TatjanaChernenko/ActionAI) - Real-Time Spatio-Temporally Localized Activity Detection by Tracking Body Keypoints
 - [Dance transfer](https://github.com/TatjanaChernenko/everybody_dance_faster) - acquire pose estimates from a participant, train a pix2pix model, transfer source dance video, and generate a dance gif; Motion transfer booth for a 1 hour everybody dance now video generation using EdgeTPU and Tensorflow 2.0